oxygenxml/oxygen-git-client-addon/README.md

 ## Selecting a working copy

 Click the **Browse** button to select a working copy from your file system.
-The selected folder must be a Git Repository.
+The selected folder must be a Git repository.

 ## Unstaged resources area